 I am a disgrace.

 I grew up in the non-digital dark ages, a time when there was nothing more entertaining than a darn good book.
 I loved reading with a passion, especially under my bedclothes with a torch after lights out.
 I still love books, they surround me, our bookshelves are bursting at the seams, and I keep on buying them, but it seems I have cultivated a bit of a blind spot when it comes to reading novels these days.

 I’m a slow reader.
 My most prolific reading streak came during a two week holiday in The Maldives when I devoured seven books in fourteen days.
 The book I remember best from that holiday was Sleepers by Lorenzo Carcaterra.
 Not exactly a holiday read, but a read I will never forget.

 My Maldivian reading feat was accomplished before I owned a laptop, iPad or Kindle; all frequent travelling companions these days, not forgetting my iPhone.
 Living in digital age has changed the way we read.
 Why weigh yourself down with a bunch of books in your luggage, when you can read them on Kindle or listen to them on audiobooks?

 It’s not that I don’t read at all these, I do, but not necessarily what I should be reading to master the craft of writing fiction, and not always in the good old-fashioned way.

 These days, thanks to the Internet, it is so easy to tap into a plethora of reading resources.
 I am constantly quenching my thirst for knowledge browsing the Internet.
 As long as we read books it doesn’t really matter how you read them, be it on an electronic device or with the book in your hand, or with my lazy reader syndrome, audio.
 I don’t suppose anybody would like to give me Audible for Christmas?

-I hear you Cressida, and I’m taking heed.
+I hear you Cressida, and I hang my head in shame.